kubevirt-ui/kube-gateway/README.md

 ## What can I do with it ?

-- Create secure web applications using k8s API.
+- Create web applications that use k8s API securly.
 - Use temporary JWT keys to access k8s API.
 - Use OAuth2 Issuer to access k8s API.
 - Use k8s service account tokens to access k8s API.

-### Demo: use JWT access key to login into a kubevirt noVNC web application
+### Demo: use JWT access key to none-interactivly login into a k8s web application

 ![alt demo gif](https://raw.githubusercontent.com/yaacov/oc-gate/main/web/public/novnc.gif)

-### Demo: use OAuth2 Issuer to Interactivly login into a k8s web application
+### Demo: use OAuth2 Issuer to interactivly login into a k8s web application

 ![alt demo gif](https://raw.githubusercontent.com/yaacov/oc-gate/main/web/public/oauth.gif)